case study

 Solution

-Clearly, it was time for a change.
-Upending the traditional awareness model, AES transitioned to the Hoxhunt human risk management platform and measurably reduced risk and raised resilience by orders of magnitude above the biggest legacy SAT tools on the market.
+Upending the traditional awareness model, AES turned to Hoxhunt to measurably reduce risk across their global workforce, and raise resilience by orders of magnitude above the biggest legacy SAT tools on the market.

 Key takeaways: